 Terje Magnussønn Watterdal is an economist, and an education and disability rights activist.
 He is currently based in Kabul as the Country Director for the Norwegian Afghanistan Committee (NAC).
 He has previously worked as education advisor for governments in the Middle East and Southeast Asia, and senior expert for different UN agencies in Afghanistan and elsewhere in Asia.
 He holds postgraduate degrees from University of Mannheim, Germany and University of St. Gallen, Switzerland.

-Torunn Wimpelmann is a Senior Researcher at Chr.
-Michelsen Institute (CMI) where she is currently the Co-director of the research project New Afghan Men, which explores the changing notions of marriage and masculinity in Afghanistan.
+Torunn Wimpelmann is a Research Director at Chr.
+Michelsen Institute (CMI).
+Torunn completed her PhD on gender violence in Afghanistan (SOAS).
+Her main field of research is gender politics and legal reform in Afghanistan, where she has done several years of fieldwork.
 She is the author of, The Pitfalls of Protection: Gender, Violence and Power in Afghanistan (University of California Press, 2017).

 William Byrd is a development economist who has been working extensively on Afghanistan since 2001.
 His academic background includes a doctorate in economics from Harvard University and a master’s degree in East Asian Regional Studies from the same institution.
 He had long experience at the World Bank, where most of his work was on China, India, Pakistan and Afghanistan.
 He has lived in all of these countries and speaks Dari and Chinese.
 During 2002-2006, he was stationed in Kabul where he served as the World Bank’s country manager and then as economic adviser.
 William Byrd currently is at the U.S. Institute of Peace, where he is a senior expert focusing on Afghanistan.
 He attends the Afghanistan Week in his personal capacity.